 Vik is the southernmost village in Iceland, about 180 kilometres (110 miles) southeast on the ring road from Reykjavik.
 If you’re driving the ring road, chances are you’ll be making a stop there for supplies as I did on my road trip in my Rent.is camper.

 But be sure to take the time to enjoy the stunning scenery.
-Here’s where to find the best views:
+Here’s where to find the best views and photo opportunities:

 Dyrhólaey is a point with 100-metre cliffs extending to the sea.
 It was formed by an underwater eruption thousands of years ago and since then, the waves have been battering the cliffs, carving out sea stacks and holes or “doors” in the rock.